SuperOfficeDocs/superoffice-docs/docs/api/tutorials/sem-batch-processing/index.md

 ### Batch Processing

-The conceptual overview of processing batch tasks is seen in below.
+The conceptual overview of processing batch tasks is seen below.
 The basic idea is that a user will create a batch task (#1 in the figure), such as conducting a mail-merge.

 When the client sends a mail-merge task to the web server, it sends an asynchronous request to the web server with the parameters of the mail merge operation.
 The request contains a JavaScript callback method that is called when the operation has been completed, however, this does not represent the completed state of the batch task; just the invocation of it.
 When the request reaches the web server, it reacts by contacting the application server and telling it about the new task.